nf-core/eager/docs/usage.md

 #### `--maltextract_filter`

 Specify which MaltExtract filter to use.
 This is used to specify what types of characteristics to scan for.
 The default will output statistics on all alignments, and then a second set with just reads with one C to T mismatch in the first 5 bases.
 Further details on other parameters can be seen in the [HOPS documentation](https://github.com/rhuebler/HOPS/#maltextract-parameters).
-Options: 'def_anc', 'ancient', 'default', 'crawl', 'scan', 'srna', 'assignment'.
-Default: 'def_anc'.
+Options: `'def_anc'`, `'ancient'`, `'default'`, `'crawl'`, `'scan'`, `'srna'`, 'assignment'.
+Default: `'def_anc'`.

 Only when `--metagenomic_tool malt` is also supplied

 #### `--maltextract_toppercent`

 Specify percent of top alignments for each read to be considered for each node.
-Default: 0.01.
+Default: `0.01`.

 Only when `--metagenomic_tool malt` is also supplied